 Pathway 2 provides incentives based on individual energy-saving measures implemented and the Company utilizes a spreadsheet analysis tool to estimate energy savings and incentives early in the project.
 This pathway is especially appropriate for major renovation projects, such as tenant fit outs, and for customers who lack the resources or time to pursue an EUI-based approach.

-Additionally, prescriptive and upstream rebates for installing energy efficient equipment and measures will be made available to buildings less than 20,000 square feet.
+Additionally, prescriptive and midstream rebates for installing energy efficient equipment and measures will be made available to buildings less than 20,000 square feet.

 2.2 Large C&I New Construction Initiatives

-2.2.1 Upstream Initiative
+2.2.1 Midstream Initiative

-When “upstream” is referenced, the Company is referring to the practice of offering an incentive directly to a manufacturer or distributor of efficient equipment rather than offering an incentive directly to the customer through an application form and process after the sales transaction has been made.
+When “midstream” is referenced, the Company is referring to the practice of offering an incentive directly to a manufacturer or distributor of efficient equipment rather than offering an incentive directly to the customer through an application form and process after the sales transaction has been made.
 This allows manufacturers and distributors to sell the product for a lower price and makes the efficient option more appealing to a potential customer.
-For customers, the Upstream Initiative offers them the ability to purchase high efficiency equipment without the burden of paperwork or waiting for reimbursement.
-The following Upstream Initiatives are available to all C&I customers.
+For customers, the Midstream Initiative offers them the ability to purchase high efficiency equipment without the burden of paperwork or waiting for reimbursement.
+The following Midstream Initiatives are available to all C&I customers.

-Upstream HVAC Initiative.
+Midstream HVAC Initiative.
 This initiative offers discounted premium efficiency HVAC equipment and controls at the point of sale at qualified distributors including air-cooled air conditioning and heat pumps systems, water-cooled air conditioning and heat pumps.

-Upstream Gas Initiative.
+Midstream Gas Initiative.
 This initiative offers discounted premium efficiency water heating equipment at the point of sale through qualified distributors.
 In 2025, as in past years, the initiative will include water heaters (indirect and on-demand), water heating boilers and condominium water heaters.

-Upstream Kitchen Equipment Initiative.
+Midstream Kitchen Equipment Initiative.
 This initiative offers discounted premium efficiency electric and natural gas kitchen equipment at the point of sale at qualified distributors.
 The Company currently offers more than nine different types of energy-efficient cooking equipment across both fuels.

-Upstream Lighting Initiative.
+Midstream Lighting Initiative.
 This initiative is primarily focused on Retrofit projects and offers discounted luminaires, luminaires with controls, lamps, and controls at the point of sale from qualified distributors.

-All Upstream initiatives follow a similar implementation and delivery process.
+All Midstream initiatives follow a similar implementation and delivery process.
 Distributors sell products directly to consumers or relevant intermediaries and provide discounts at the point of sale.
 The distributor then submits data on the purchase and the Company pays the incentive to the distributor and conducts quality control visits for a percentage of installations.
 The Company collaborates with qualified distributors to target market efforts to relevant customers.

 2.2.2 Customer Eligibility